 Vadsaria made her feature debut in the Columbia Pictures comedy, 30 Minutes or Less.
 In the film, directed by Ruben Fleischer and produced by Ben Stiller, Dilshad plays Jesse Eisenberg's girlfriend and Aziz Ansari's sister.

 She has guest starred on shows such as Castle, Faking It, NCIS, and CSI: Miami.
 Dilshad recurred opposite Taye Diggs on the TNT drama, Murder in the First, from executive producer Steven Bochco, and reprised her role as 'Padme Booth', in the FOX series Bones 11th season premiere.

 Dilshad portrayed financial analyst 'Padma Lahari' on the ABC drama, Revenge.
 Over the course of the show's second season, her work association with 'Nolan', played by Gabriel Mann, grew as a trusted confidante, and eventually, into a loving relationship.
 Keeping in line with the exciting and suspenseful nature of the show, 'Padma' met her untimely and shocking demise; a result of sacrifices she made for those she loved most.

 Dilshad is quite passionate about gender equality and the rights of girls and women to an education.
-Her strong belief that education is a human right is propelling her involvement in organizations committed to effective change internationally.
+Her strong belief that education is a human right has propelled her commitment to become a proud Active for Education Ambassador for Room to Read, an organization which has impacted over 16 million children internationally through literacy and girls' education programs.
 She also believes in the power of storytelling to educate and inspire people, and seeks to participate in projects that capture people’s attention, and engages them in meaningful ways to create social impact.